matinnuhamunada/hpc101/docs/source/prerequisite.rst

 .. warning::
-    Project vp91 is temporary for training purposes only.
-Data in vp91 will be cleaned in one week time after the training.
+    Project vp91 will be active only for the duration of the course.
+Data in proeject will be cleaned in one week time after the course.